Transforming Employee Experience with AI: Personalization and Engagement

 The ultimate objective of using AI for employee engagement and improved employee experience is to optimize each employee for peak performance on the job, safeguard them against the stress of potential personality conflicts within the workplace, to identify the root causes of their disinterest and lack of productivity, and to counteract any other negative surges they may encounter.

-Here’s how AI helps in enhancing the employee experience effectively.
+Here�??s how AI helps in enhancing the employee experience effectively.

-1. Fast-tracking recruitment
+1. Fast tracking recruitment

-While many organizations are now struggling to attract a workforce, numerous openings continue to receive a large amount of applications.
+While many organizations are now struggling to attract workforce, numerous openings continue to receive a large amount of applications.
 Graduate job submissions, for example, have climbed 41% since 2021, when HRs got an average of 90 applications per opening.

 AI has the potential to significantly improve the recruiting process.
 However, when used to categorize candidates, it is critical to understand how the solution was generated to ensure that it is devoid of bias.